 The human trial builds on the team’s previous work, which found a link between intestinal worm infections and the disease.

-“What we found from a review of the research indicates that parasitic worms might be protective against type two diabetes and metabolic syndrome” says Professor Robyn McDermott.
+The research team includes Professor Robyn McDermott, who says parasitic worms might be protective against type two diabetes and metabolic syndrome.

 “We now know that most societies that still have high levels of worm infestation do not have type 2 diabetes, while communities and cities where worms have been mostly eradicated are experiencing a dramatic rise in metabolic diseases ” Professor McDermott says.